mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

             - **Description**: The actor can join sessions which are available to them
             - **Primary actor(s)**: Student
             - **Main success scenario**:
-                1. The actor clicks the create profile button.
+                1. The actor clicks on the session which they want to join
-                2. The system displays empty, editable fields about their profile.
+                2. The system retrieves the session information from the database and displays the information
-                3. The actor clicks the fields and enters the appropriate information
+                3. The actor clicks the join button
-                4. The actor clicks the save button
+                4. The system updates the database to include the actor as an attendee
-                5. The inputted data gets populated in the database for that user.
-                6. The system displays that the profile has been created successfully
+                5. The system displays that the actor has joined the session

             - **Failure scenario(s)**:
-                - 1a1: User already joined:
+                - 1a.
+User already joined
-                    - System displays message that user is already in session
+                    - 1a1.
+System displays message that user is already in session
-                    - Returns to session page
+                    - 1a2.
+Returns to session page
         2. **Leave Session**:
             - **Description**: The actor can leave a session which they have joined.
             - **Primary actor(s)**: Student